cerebral/cerebral/docs/docs/docs/api_compute.md

 # Compute
 Normally you use state directly from the state tree, but sometimes you need to compute values.
 Typically filtering lists, grabbing the projects of a user or other derived state.

-Cerebral allows you to compute state and they can be used everywhere.
+Cerebral allows you to compute state that can be used in multiple contexts.
 Let us look at the signature:

 ```js
 import {compute} from 'cerebral'